binaryphile/www.minimak.org/pages/faq.md

 : I'm not fully up to speed yet, so I can't say for sure.
 You can track my progress on the homepage, which shows the count of days I've been using Minimak.
-After 9 days with the 12-key layout, I'm in the 40-60 wpm range with both Minimak and QWERTY.
-However I'm not really a representative case since I've been typing with precursor designs for some time.
+After 9 days with the 12-key layout, I was in the 40-60 wpm range with both Minimak and QWERTY.
+That's way better than I experienced with other layouts.
+It's just nowhere near as frustrating.

+: However I'm not really a representative case since I've been typing with precursor designs for some time.

 : It took me about six months to get up to 80 wpm with the QGMLWB layout from carPalx.
 I'd estimate Minimak to cut that time to a third.